vhive-serverless/vHive/docs/profiling.md

 requests that serve last on some VMs.
 So, the system runs more stably in the profiling period.

 During the profile period, the loader function records the average execution time of invocations and how many invocations return successfully.
-The Profiler and latency measurement goroutine also measures hardware counters and latencies at this phase.
+The Profiler and latency measurement goroutine also measure hardware counters and latencies at this phase.

 If tail latency violates 10x image unloaded service time at an RPS step, the function stops the iteration